Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Introduction and Main Result

 As a first step towards including the effects of a non-vanishing interaction potential $V$ one may consider the Hartree--Fock approximation.
 In this approximation, the expectation value $\langle \psi, H_N \psi \rangle$ is minimized over the choice of $N$ orthonormal orbitals $\{\varphi_j: j = 1,\ldots, N\} \subset L^2(\TTT^3)$ in the Slater determinant

 (This is to be compared to the general quantum many-body problem, in which also linear combinations of Slater determinants are permitted.)
 In general, the Hartree-Fock minimizer will not have plane waves as orbitals.
-However, with our particular assumptions on the potential, the scaling limit, and the particle number, one can show \cite[Appendix A]{BNPSS21} that \cref{eq:planewaveslater} is the (unique up to a phase) Hartree--Fock minimizer.
-Therefore, in the Hartree--Fock approximation the momentum distribution is simply
+However, with our particular assumptions on the potential, the scaling limit, and the particle number, one can show \cite[Appendix A]{BNPSS21} that \cref{eq:planewaveslater} is also the (unique up to a phase) Hartree--Fock minimizer.
+Thus in the Hartree--Fock approximation the momentum distribution remains the trivial

-It is highly non-trivial to understand if this jump in the momentum distribution survives the presence of an interaction potential, and if it does, how its location and height are affected by the interaction.
-In physics, it has become known as \emph{Luttinger's theorem} that ``[the] interaction may deform the FS [Fermi surface], but it cannot change its volume.
+It is highly non-trivial to understand if this jump in the momentum distribution survives the presence of an interaction potential when going beyond Hartree--Fock theory, and if it does, how its location and height are affected by the interaction.
+In physics, it has become known as \emph{Luttinger's theorem} that the ``interaction may deform the FS [Fermi surface], but it cannot change its volume.
 In the isotropic case, where symmetry requires the FS to remain a sphere, its radius must then remain $k_\F$ (the Fermi momentum of the unperturbed system)'' \cite{Lut60}.
 In other words, the Fermi momentum is conjectured to be universal, i.\,e., independent of the interaction potential $V$.
 This is in contrast to the height of the jump, called \emph{quasiparticle weight} $Z$, which generally depends on $V$.
 As discussed, the Hartree--Fock approximation predicts that $k_\F$ is independent of $V$, but also that the quasiparticle weight is $Z=1$ independent of $V$.
 So to observe any effect of the interaction, we have to employ a more precise approximation for the ground state.
-In \cite{BNPSS20,BNPSS21,BPSS22,CHN21,CHN22,CHN23,Chr23PhD} it has been shown that the ground state energy can be approximated to higher precision using the random phase approximation, in its formulation as bosonization of particle--hole pair excitations.
-Our goal in this paper is to exhibit the prediction of the random phase approximation for the momentum distribution.
-We will take a trial state constructed by bosonization and compute the deviation of its momentum distribution from \cref{eq:nkhf},
+In \cite{BNPSS20,BNPSS21,BPSS22,CHN21,CHN22,CHN23,Chr23PhD,CHN24} it has been shown that the ground state energy can be approximated to higher precision using the random phase approximation, in its formulation as bosonization of particle--hole pair excitations.
+In fact, there it was shown that the ground state energy in the mean-field scaling limit has an expansion as